For a copy of our Practice Leaflet – click HERE

 ¦ Julie ¦ Meera ¦ Bronia ¦ Brenda ¦ Emma ¦ Mary ¦ Tracey ¦ Louise O ¦ Fiona ¦ Sorcha ¦ Deborah ¦Yana ¦ Rob ¦

 They will visit you at home and attend to any wound dressings, administration of injections and other medication, monitoring of certain conditions.

 They have a particular interest in preparation for childbirth, care and development of new babies and toddlers up to 5yrs and supporting and encouraging parents and helping them with any childcare problems and concerns.

-The average pay for GPs working in Devonshire Lodge Surgery in the last financial year was £60,869 before tax and National Insurance.
-This is for 2 full time GPs and 2 part time GPs who worked in the practice for more than six months
+The average pay for GPs working in The Devonshire Lodge Practice in the 2017/18 financial year was £51,463 before tax and National Insurance.
+This is for 2 full time GPs, 2 part time GPs and 3 locum GPs who worked in the practice for more than 6 months.